R3Conclave/conclave-core-sdk/docs/docs/writing-cordapps.md

 provide multi-party computation over the peer to peer network.
 Or look at it the other way around: Corda can provide communication and identity services to your enclave.

-The sample [CorDapp](https://github.com/R3Conclave/conclave-samples/cordapp) builds on the [hello-world](writing-hello-world.md) sample allowing nodes to perform the reverse string task between two nodes, one of which loads the enclave.
+The sample [CorDapp](https://github.com/R3Conclave/conclave-samples/cordapp) builds on the [hello world](writing-hello-world.md) tutorial allowing nodes to perform the reverse string task between two nodes, one of which loads the enclave.
 Smart contracts aren't used in this sample, only flows are needed.

 The sample divides the code into several pieces.
 The packages that _don't_ have `samples` in the name are intended to be copy/pasted into your own code.
 They'll be turned into a full API in future.
 The code